How to Get the Job You Love

-In this article I am going to discuss how to quit a job you hate (successfully!).
+In this article I am going to help you know how to get the job you love!

-3. Make finding your next job a full-time job (or dedicate as much time to it as you can).
+1. Make finding your dream job a full-time job (or dedicate as much time to it as you can).

-If you want to quit the job you hate successfully and find a great job to replace it, you’re going to have to put in the time and effort to make that happen.
-I know it sounds extreme, but if you can spend 40 hours per week looking for your next job, do it!
-That will decrease the amount of days it takes to find your next (great!) job.
-Especially if you are working only part-time, then you should make finding your ideal job your current full-time job—until it happens.
-Again, the more time you can put into it, the more quickly you are likely to see results.
+If you want to find a great job, you’re going to have to put in the time and effort to make that happen.
+If you are a recent graduate and not yet employed or if you are in between jobs or are working only part-time, then you should make finding your ideal job your current full-time job—until it happens.
+The more time you can put into it, the more quickly you are likely to see results.

-4. Make sure your resume is up to date, accurate, and free of grammatical errors and typos.
+5. Make sure your resume is accurate, up to date, and clean (no grammatical errors or typos!).

 When you begin your job hunt, make sure to update your resume so that it is accurate and current.
 And this should go without saying, but don’t make anything up!